 direct that an air-handling system, a water system or a cooling tower is closed forthwith, if the local government is satisfied that the air-handling system, water system or cooling tower could, if it continued to operate, cause a serious risk to health.

-(2) The local government must forthwith notify the Executive Director of a closure effected by notice under subregulation (1) and, as soon as practicable, furnish the Executive Director with a copy of such notice.
+(2) The local government must forthwith notify the Chief Health Officer of a closure effected by notice under subregulation (1) and, as soon as practicable, furnish the Chief Health Officer with a copy of such notice.

-(3) Unless confirmed in writing by the Executive Director a notice referred to in subregulation (1) expires 48 hours after service of the notice and the air-handling system, water system or cooling tower to which the notice relates may resume operating.
+(3) Unless confirmed in writing by the Chief Health Officer a notice referred to in subregulation (1) expires 48 hours after service of the notice and the air-handling system, water system or cooling tower to which the notice relates may resume operating.

-(4) The Executive Director may amend or cancel a notice referred to in subregulation (1) in writing, within 48 hours of the service of the notice, if he or she considers it appropriate to do so and where the notice is cancelled the air-handling system, water system or cooling tower to which the notice relates may resume operating.
+(4) The Chief Health Officer may amend or cancel a notice referred to in subregulation (1) in writing, within 48 hours of the service of the notice, if he or she considers it appropriate to do so and where the notice is cancelled the air-handling system, water system or cooling tower to which the notice relates may resume operating.

 (5) An owner or occupier or any person who fails to give effect to a direction under subregulation (1) commits an offence.

-[Regulation 12 amended in Gazette 23 Oct 2001 p.
-5635.]
+[Regulation 12 amended: Gazette 23 Oct 2001 p.
+5635; 10 Jan 2017 p.
+257.]

-13. Executive Director may close air-handling system, water system or cooling tower
+13. Chief Health Officer may close air-handling system, water system or cooling tower

-(1) Notwithstanding the power conferred on a local government under regulation 12(1), the Executive Director may, by notice in writing served on the —
+(1) Notwithstanding the power conferred on a local government under regulation 12(1), the Chief Health Officer may, by notice in writing served on the —

 (a) owner or occupier of the building; or